SumoSumoSumoWrestlers › Aonishiki Arata

 April 2022: A Decision That Changed Everything

+It was a decision that would change both their lives.
 The sumo world had seen foreign-born wrestlers before — Mongolians, Americans, Georgians, Bulgarians.
 But a Ukrainian refugee making the jump to professional sumo was something new.
 From his first appearance in the lower divisions, it was clear this wasn't a novelty story.
 The technique was already there.

 📈 Career Timeline